DannyChee1/qwen2.5-7b-benchmark/README.md

 p95 TTFT crosses the 500 ms bound at C=64, and p95 TPOT crosses the 50 ms bound at C=512.
 Past C=128 both curves turn upward while throughput barely moves.

-**Pool size.** A fixed pool of N workers is this closed loop with C=N, so the sweep answers the question directly.
+**Pool size.** If each worker keeps one request in flight and sends the next as soon as one comes back, a pool of N workers is exactly the closed loop above with C=N.

-- Throughput pipeline, where nobody waits on a single request: set the pool to 256.
-It delivers 59 req/s, 95% of the ceiling.
-Doubling to 512 adds 2 req/s and doubles the end-to-end latency of every request, from 4.3 s to 8.2 s.
+So the table already answers the question.
+The only thing left to choose is what the pipeline is for.

+- **Throughput pipeline.** Nobody is waiting on any one request, you just want the batch done.
+Use 256 workers.
+That gets 59 req/s, about 95% of the ceiling.
-- Interactive pipeline that must hold p95 TTFT under 500 ms and p95 TPOT under 50 ms: set the pool to 32.
-It is the largest measured size that passes, at 27 req/s.
-64 already misses the TTFT bound at 624 ms, and the edge between 32 and 64 was not swept finer.
+- **Interactive pipeline.** Every request has to stay under 500 ms p95 TTFT and 50 ms p95 TPOT.
+Use 32 workers.
+It is the biggest size we measured that passes, at 27 req/s.
+At 64 the TTFT bound is already blown at 624 ms. We did not sweep between 32 and 64, so the real limit may sit a little above 32.

+Going past 256 workers is wasteful, you have to wait more.
-- Do not go above 256.
-Mean end-to-end latency in a closed loop is C divided by throughput, so once throughput is flat each added worker adds about 16 ms to every request and no throughput.
-At C=1024 the mean request takes 16 s.
+Once throughput has flattened, every extra worker adds about 16 ms to every request in flight and nothing to throughput.
+Doubling from 256 to 512 gets 2 more req/s and takes the average request from 4.3 s to 8.3 s.
+At 1024 the average request takes 16 s.

 ## 2. Open loop: find what it can actually serve